2015 Toronto Outdoor Art Fair by Erich DeLeeuw

 Booth fees covers your raw exhibit space (e.g. physical footprint on the square).
 Tents, display equipment and other supplies are not included unless you purchased the special Emerging Artist Package or are a part of our special programming (OCAD Career Launchers, Community Booths etc.) All artists must pay their booth fee in order to participate in the fair.

 You are responsible for renting, or bringing your own, 10' x 10' white tent, display fencing, tables, chairs, and rubber weights (25lbs per leg).
 Home-made weights are not allowed.
+If you are renting the heavy duty 6' Fence Panel (3 sides) you do not need to rent additional weights.

 Custom-built displays are not permitted, and they will be removed from the site and no refund will be issued to you.
 The only exceptions are stand-alone jewellery display cases and sculptors, ceramicists and glass artists using plinth displays.
 If you are unsure, please send a photo to staff for approval.

 We do not rent or supply tents or equipment.
-Tents and display equipment can be rented from Higgins Event Rentals, our tent suppliers for Toronto Outdoor Art Exhibition.
+Tents and display equipment can be rented from Higgins Event Rentals, our tent suppliers for Toronto Outdoor Art Fair.
 If you have any tent rental related questions, please contact Higgins directly.

 Pop-up tents are water resistant but not waterproof.
 Make sure that you bring a protective tarp or plastic sheeting to protect your work and to avoid damage in the event of rain.
 Ponchos, pool noodles etc. will be available for sale at the Higgins pop up shop during the fair.